 Individuals who have health coverage under First Nations Inuit Health are eligible for free naloxone kits from locations that are selling them.
 Consult the pharmacy for more information.

 The Street Connections website interactive map shows places where take-home-naloxone kits are free for people at risk of opioid overdose.

-A full list of naloxone distribution sites in the province can be found in the Manitoba Take-Home Naloxone Distribution Sites Directory.
+A full list of naloxone distribution sites in the province can be found in the Manitoba Take-Home Naloxone Distribution Sites Finder.

 Online Overdose and Naloxone Training

 - Toward the Heart Take Home Naloxone Training

 - Alberta Health Services Community Based Naloxone Program Training